Anahit: Temples dedicated to Anahit

 In Armenia, worship of Anahit was established in Erez, Armavir, Artashat and Ashtishat.
-A mountain in the Sophene district was known as Anahit's throne (Athor Anahta).
-The entire district of Erez, in the province of Akilisene (Ekeghiats), was called Anahtakan Gavar.
+A mountain in the Sophene district was known as Anahit's throne (At’or’ Anahta).
+The entire district of Erez, in the province of Akilisene (Ekeghiats), was called Anahtakan Gavar’.

 According to Plutarch, the temple of Erez was the wealthiest and the noblest in Armenia.
-During the expedition of Mark Antony in Armenia, the statue was broken to pieces by the Roman soldiers.
-Pliny the Elder gives us the following story about it: Emperor Augustus, being invited to dinner by one of his generals, asked him if it were true that the wreckers of Anahit's statue had been punished by the wrathful goddess.
+During the expedition of Mark Antony in Armenia, the statue was broken to pieces by Roman soldiers.
+Pliny the Elder gives the following story about it: Emperor Augustus, being invited to dinner by one of his generals, asked him if it were true that the wreckers of Anahit's statue had been punished by the wrathful goddess.
 "No!" answered the general, "on the contrary, I have today the good fortune of treating you with one part of the hip of that gold statue."
 The Armenians erected a new golden statue of Anahit in Erez, which was worshiped before the time of St. Gregory Illuminator.

 The annual festivity of the month Navasard, held in honor of Anahit, was the occasion of great gatherings, attended with dance, music, recitals, competitions, etc. The sick went to the temples in pilgrimage, asking for recovery.
 The symbol of ancient Armenian medicine was the head of the bronze gilded statue of the goddess Anahit.